Former CMSAF Wright visits KMC

 |0

-This work, Former CMSAF Wright visits KMC, by SrA Jared Lovett, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Former CMSAF Wright visits KMC [Image 7 of 7], by SrA Jared Lovett, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.